truenas/documentation/content/UserGuide/Alerts/AlertManage.md

    Enter the host name for the mail server in **Mailserver** (*smtp.gmail.com* for example).

    Enter the port number for the mail server in **Mailserver port**.
-   Use port *465* for best security with SSL/TLS encryption, as STARTTLS, usually provided through port *587*, is not supported.
+   Use port *465* for best security with SSL/TLS encryption.
+STARTTLS, which email services usually provide through port *587*, is not supported.

    Enter the email address for plain authentication in **Username**, for example, *adminuser@yourmail.com*, and the password for plain authentication in **Password**.
    For a *No-Auth* SMTP configuration, leave the password field blank.